Course

 Prodromal Phase (Beginning)

-The prodromal phase of schizophrenia is known as the beginning phase prior to psychosis.
+The prodromal phase of schizophrenia is known as the beginning phase before psychosis.
 During this phase, the individual begins to have changes in their thought process, including bizarre feelings or ideas, social isolation, and impaired functioning.
-Friends and family may notice a change in the individual because they may want to be alone most of the time, focus on certain topics like religion, the government, or public figures more than normal
+Friends and family may notice a change in the individual because they may want to be alone most of the time, and focus on certain topics like religion, the government, or public figures more than normal.

 Acute Phase (Active)